A Lesson to Learn: China XD Plastics Company Limited (CXDC)

 Sponsored

-The average price from analysts is $7.00.
 CXDC currently public float of 34.67M and currently shorts hold a 0.17% ratio of that float.
-Today, the average trading volume of CXDC was 244.68K shares.
+Today, the average trading volume of CXDC was 1.98M shares.

 CXDC’s Market Performance